nahuel36/nahuel36.github.io/index.md

 # Welcome!

-I develop my own games... not the best look, but hey, I’m just a programmer!.
+I develop my own games...
+<br />Not the best look, but hey, I’m just a programmer!.
+<br />You can check in [Itch.io](https://nahuel36.itch.io/)

+### I'm experimenting with
+- **shaders**,
+- other Unity tools like
+  - unit-testing
+  - ui-toolkit
+  - timeline window
+  - node graphs
+- and assets like
+  - DoTween
+  - some path-finders

-<br />I developed games with other companies too, these have better look, you can check it in my linked in page
+I developed games with other companies too, these have better look.
+<br />In this companies i take experience in console ports, like PS5, Xbox and Switch.
+<br />You can check it in my [LinkedIn page](https://www.linkedin.com/in/nahuel-muchetti-066abb77/).

 # Working tittles